-Tablet-taking has to start on day 1 of the woman's natural cycle (i.e., the first day of her menstrual bleeding).
+Tablet-taking has to start on day 1 of the patient's natural cycle (i.e., the first day of her menstrual bleeding).
+Starting on day 2 to 5 is allowed, but during the first cycle a barrier method is recommended in addition for the first 7 days of tablet-taking.